HealthEconomicsHackathon/SHEPRD/content/_index.md

 ### Other work compiling packages that were used/viewed or could be useful in the future are:

-Other work compiling packages and relevant information that were used when sourcing information and/ or could be useful in the future are:
+* n8thangreen / health_economics_R_packages. https://github.com/n8thangreen/health_economics_R_packages [last accessed 28/02/2020]

-*n8thangreen / health_economics_R_packages. https://github.com/n8thangreen/health_economics_R_packages [last accessed 28/02/2020]
+* DARTH (2020) “Be in the Know” http://darthworkgroup.com/helpful-resources/ [last accessed 28/02/2020]

-*DARTH (2020) “Be in the Know” http://darthworkgroup.com/helpful-resources/ [last accessed 28/02/2020] *For an overview of utilised packages by type: Jalal H, Pechlivanoglou P, Krijkamp E, Alarid-Escudero F, Enns EA, Hunink MGM.
+* For an overview of utilised packages by type: Jalal H, Pechlivanoglou P, Krijkamp E, Alarid-Escudero F, Enns EA, Hunink MGM.
 An Overview of R in Health Decision Sciences.
 Med Decis Mak.
 2017;37(7):735-746. doi:10.1177/0272989X16686559 http://darthworkgroup.com/publications/

-*For a comparison of mstate vs hesim vs heemod: Incerti D and Jansen, A COMPARISON OF R PACKAGES FOR PREDICTION AND SIMULATION OF MULTI-STATE MODELS FOR COSTEFFECTIVENESS ANALYSIS.
+* For a comparison of mstate vs hesim vs heemod: Incerti D and Jansen, A COMPARISON OF R PACKAGES FOR PREDICTION AND SIMULATION OF MULTI-STATE MODELS FOR COSTEFFECTIVENESS ANALYSIS.
 Value in Health (2019) https://www.valueinhealthjournal.com/article/S1098-3015(19)31764-4/pdf

-*This work describes a framework for R coding and health economics that could be implemented in your coding:
+* This work describes a framework for R coding and health economics that could be implemented in your coding:
 Alarid-Escudero, F., Krijkamp, E.M., Pechlivanoglou, P., Jalal, H., Kao, S.Y.Z., Yang, A. and Enns, E.A., 2019.
 A need for change!
 A coding framework for improving transparency in decision modeling.
 PharmacoEconomics, 37(11), pp.1329-1339.

 ## We have split different health economic modelling approaches by ISPOR task-force classifications: